Mortgage Loan Programs in Arizona and Colorado

 We accept full or alternative documents.

-Bank statement mortgage loans are meant to make it easier for self-employed individuals to apply for mortgages.
+Bank statement mortgage loans are meant to make it easier for self-employed business owners to apply for mortgages.
 These types of loans allow applicants to use bank statements as proof of income rather than tax forms.
-Compare this to conventional mortgages, which ask borrowers to provide tax statements and W2 forms to be approved.
+No Tax Returns needed in this program.

 No Income or Employment verified.
 Our Investor Loans program is designed for investment, non-owner-occupied loans that are designated for business purposes only.
 This program does not require disclosure of employment or income.
 Realtors and Professional Investors love our investor cash flow loan product.
 They often use it for Fix & Flips, Fix & Hold strategies as well as getting out of those hard money or construction loans.